-During alcohol detoxification, an alcoholic's body will suffer from alcohol withdrawal and end their dependence on alcohol, also called ethanol.
-Instead, you should try to reduce the amount you drink slowly, over a few weeks.
+During this time, an individual may experience uncomfortable withdrawal symptoms.
+Fortunately, eating a healthy, nutrient-rich diet can help reduce many of these symptoms.
 The best foods for alcohol detoxification are those that will help the body heal.
 In early recovery, it is important to eat a healthy diet to allow the liver and other organs to rest and recover from any damage they may have suffered during chronic alcohol use.
 Certain foods are good for everyone when they are recovering from alcohol detoxification.